pmaglana/osTicket/README.md

 >*Assigning "Everyone" permissions to ost-config.php is for training/learning environment only.
 Permissions should be restricted after setup in real environments.*

 - Head back to the osTicket web browser and click Continue button located at the buttom part of the page and Enter these settings:
-    * Helpdesk Name: Your Name
+    * Helpdesk Name: Your Helpdesk
     * Default Email: Your email
     * First name: Your FN
     * Last Name: Your LN